Late effects of pelvic radiotherapy

 Sex and late effects of pelvic radiotherapy

-Pelvic radiotherapy can cause changes that affect your sex life.
+Pelvic radiotherapy can affect your sex life.
 These difficulties may be temporary and gradually improve over time.
 But even permanent changes that affect your sex life can often be improved.

 Pelvic radiotherapy may cause: